Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

     * Do you have positive and negative comments about the cooperation between different human rights organizations in your field?

-C) Closing Questions:
+## Closing Questions:

 On this last stage our purpose is try to connect the interviewee with our community.

-Know about some personal opinion or recommendations to other activists

-Examples:
+There fore we ask you to follow this last 4 questions.

     * Do you have some message for the people who wants to participate in activism?

-causes related to the defense and promotion of human rights?

-    * What can you say to encourage others to fight for their causes?

-Examples:

-Know about how to collaborate or Support them
-Examples:

-    * Do you have some message to those who want to contact you?
-    * How our readers can contact, support or collaborate with you?
+    * How can our readers get in contact, support or collaborate with you?

-Know about a special message that they want to deliver to someone particularly
-Examples:

     * To what authority would you send a message and what would it be?

-**Know about another Activist that they apreciate or they want that we interview**

-Examples:

     * Which activist would you recommend for the next interview?
-    Which question would you like to ask her / him?

-Share a message of encouragement to the work of the BA's Community
-Examples:
-    • What message would you give to the people who participate and collaborate in BA?
+Is there anything you always wanted to know about her/him?